Miguel McKelvey: Early life

 McKelvey grew up in a "five-mother collective" in Eugene, Oregon.
 His family started and ran a weekly newspaper called the Eugene Weekly.

 In a January 2020 interview with Fortune, McKelvey called himself "a wild kid" on the high school basketball court.
 He said that he found a sense of accountability from his coach, who was a strict disciplinarian.
 He said of Coach Stepp, "I didn’t grow up with my father, so I never had someone telling me to keep in line."

 He graduated from South Eugene High School in 1992.
-He first attended Colorado College and, after seeing a sculpture he created, his professor, Carl Reed, recommended he consider architecture for graduate school.
+McKelvey first attended Colorado College and, after seeing a sculpture he created, his professor, Carl Reed, recommended he consider architecture for graduate school.
 He transferred to the University of Oregon where he earned a Bachelor of Architecture degree in 1999.

 McKelvey played on the Oregon Ducks basketball team for two years.
 However, the official record book indicates he lettered for only one year, 1997.